Posted By : Threeland Travel / Festivals And Events

 Location: Sagaing, Sagaing Region (20km to Mandalay)

-What is appropriate attire? - Visitors are required to wear clothing that cover shoulder, arms, and knees in keeping with traditions of modesty.
+What is the appropriate attire? - Visitors are required to wear clothing that covers shoulder, arms, and knees in keeping with traditions of modesty.
 Visitors are also required to remove their shoes before entering the area within the Buddhist compound.

 Myanmar Festival in November: Kaunghmudaw pagoda festival

 BALLOON FESTIVAL, TAUNGGYI